 Though Apple might have something a little more special up its sleeve.
 According to one report, the AirPods Pro 2 could have 'through-body' controls, meaning you could control them by touching your face, clicking your tongue or making in-air hand gestures.
 There's even a patent to back this up.
 Though we wouldn't bet the house on this one.

 There's also a rumour regarding some new fitness tracking features.
 A report by Digitimes claims that future AirPods will use ambient light sensors to take biometric measurements, potentially for monitoring blood oxygen levels as seen in the 2020 Apple Watch Series 6.

 As suggested by MacRumors, this may well work in a similar way to the clip-on pulse oximeters used in hospitals, which shine a light through the earlobe to deduce the amount of oxygen in a patient's bloodstream.
 Involving stuff, and considering we found the AirPods Pro a great workout companion, such a feature might make them one of the best headphones for running.

 That could also help position them as a way of keeping tabs on your health, just like the Apple Watch (current tagline: "The future of health is on your wrist").
-And given the global health events of the past 18 months, it could well be an appealing prospect for many.
+And given the recent pandemic, it could well be an appealing prospect for many.

 We would also expect another step up in terms of sound quality.
 The AirPods Pro, while still a cut above your average in-ear headphones, are bettered for sound by the Sony WF-1000XM3 and Sony WF-1000XM4, both of which are a little more dynamic and attacking overall.

 A report by respected leaker iDropNews suggests that Apple could be working on a new lossless codec that "could be ready to be implemented in the AirPods Pro 2".If Apple can marry a premium sound quality with its usual winning ease of use, it could well have a hit on its hands (and more importantly, in our ears).